-Now that you have digitized the information from the old inventory maps and added the corresponding information to the forest stands, the next step is to create the inventory of the current state of the forest.
+Now that you have digitized the information from the old inventory maps and added the corresponding information to the forest stands, the next step would be to create the inventory of the current state of the forest.

-You will digitize new forest stands using an aerial photo.
-As with the previous lesson, you will use an aerial Color Infrared (CIR) photograph.
-This type of imagery, where the infrared light is recorded instead of the blue light, is widely used to study vegetated areas.
+You will digitize new forest stands from scratch following an aerial photo from that forest area.
+The forestry map you digitized in the previous lesson was created from an aerial Color Infrared (CIR) photograph.
+This type of imagery, where the infrared light is recorded instead of the blue light, are widely used to study vegetated areas.
+You will also use a CIR photograph in this lesson.